DanielMin2009/ngrx-poc/README.md

 By this way you can keep a clean API.

-At the begining I have created there an observable method to get the list of beers from the state management and I have modified the method in the onInit of the template, to display the items from the facade instead of from the service directly.
+At the begining I have created there an observable method to get the list of users from the state management and I have modified the method in the onInit of the template, to display the items from the facade instead of from the service directly.

-After that, I have consulted in the API documentation how could I configure the end I have created the observable methods to get Beers by name, and by details.
+After that, I have consulted in the API documentation how could I configure the end I have created the observable methods to get Users by name, and by details.

 ### 2.4.
 Go to the detail

 First I have added the the params id in the app routing module.
-Then I have created a function to go to the detail passing the id as a param and I have used the Router from Angular concatening the id to the beers from the end point.
+Then I have created a function to go to the detail passing the id as a param and I have used the Router from Angular concatening the id to the users from the end point.

 Then I have shown the detail with a Angular Material Card.